SSC-Analytics/ssc-analytics.github.io/set-formation.md

 title: Set Formation
 permalink: set-formation/
 image: /setformation.svg
+order: 4
 ---

 ## What are we trying to do?

-We aim to create sets not by the marks students obtained, or at random, but instead in a way that every student succeeds.
+We aim to create sets not by the marks students obtained, or at random, but instead in a way that lets every student succeed.

 ## How we are doing it: